 The Company designs, installs, and services intelligent video and data solutions for the transit industry.
 These solutions allow cities to improve passenger safety and operational efficiencies.
 Transit agencies throughout North America may consider enabling video enforcement solutions to enforce moving and parking violations in designated transit lanes in effort to keep buses on schedule.
-Starting January 1, 2022, California AB 917 becomes law, enabling public transit operators state-wide to install automated forward-facing cameras on transit vehicles to enforce parking violations in bus lanes, and at designated transit stops.
+For example, in California on January 1, 2022, AB 917 became law and enables public transit operators state-wide to install automated forward-facing cameras on transit vehicles to enforce parking violations in bus lanes, and at designated transit stops.

-In June 2021, the Company announced the product launch of its Al-enabled Automated Lane Enforcement (ALE TM) solution, designed to help cities reduce transit lane violations by automating the video evidence capture and processing vehicle infractions relating to bus lanes and streetcars.
+In June 2021, the Company launched its Al-enabled Automated Lane Enforcement (ALE TM) solution which is designed to help cities reduce transit lane violations by automating the video evidence capture and processing vehicle infractions relating to bus lanes and streetcars.
 ALE uses video analytics and Artificial Intelligence to identify instances in which vehicles are violating transit lane traffic laws, including specialized applications such as vehicles that partially obstruct the bus lane, vehicles in the bus lane that signal a legal right-hand turn but illegally continue to drive straight, and vehicles that pass a streetcar when passengers are boarding or deboarding.
 ALE records the video evidence, captures the vehicle license plate, and prepares the instance for review and ticketing using the Company's proprietary Traffic Infraction Management System (TIMS) software.
 ALE builds on nearly a decade of experience within the Company using video analytics to identify, capture evidence and ticket vehicles that illegally pass stopped school buses.

-In March 2018, the Company acquired substantially all of the business assets of a mobile video surveillance service provider to the transit industry, which included assignment of existing contracts to provide mobile video surveillance products, support, and maintenance to the Southeastern Pennsylvania Transportation Authority ("SEPTA").
-SEPTA is the sixth largest public transportation system in the USA with an average weekday ridership of approximately 1.1 million and is actively using vehicle video surveillance to evaluate and defend claims, monitor system safety and security, and protect against fraud.
+The Company has been active in the transit industry since March 2018, when it acquired business assets of a mobile video surveillance service provider to the transit industry and the assignment of contracts relating to mobile video surveillance products, support, and maintenance to the Southeastern Pennsylvania Transportation Authority ("SEPTA").
+SEPTA is the sixth largest public transportation system in the US with an average weekday ridership of approximately 1.1 million and is actively using vehicle video surveillance to evaluate and defend claims, monitor system safety and security, and protect against fraud.
 SEPTA has an installed base of more than 27,000 video cameras on vehicles and in stations.